kylerush/zod-graphql-type/README.md

 # zod-graphql-type

-ZodError GraphQL type so that you can return Zod errors in your GraphQL API.
+`ZodError` GraphQL type so that you can return [`zod`](https://github.com/colinhacks/zod) errors in your GraphQL API.

-As an example use case, let's assume you have a GraphQL mutation that signs a user into your application and it accepts Google oAuth tokens to authenticate the user.
+As an example use case, let's assume you have a GraphQL mutation that signs a user into your application.
+The mutation accepts a Google oAuth token to authenticate the user.
 GraphQL can ensure the input types on the mutation are correct.
-But you might want to use zod to validate the oAuth token validation object that you get back from Google.
-This package allows you to return the zod validation errors in your mutation, providing crystal clear error detail to your API consumer.
+However, in your GraphQL resolver, you will want to verify the integrity of the oAuth token.
+Once you verify the integrity of the token, you can validate the token object with a zod schema.
+This package allows you to return any errors that zod throws for crystal clear error detail to your API consumer.

 This package gives you 3 things:

-1. A ZodError type definition to import into your GraphQL schema
+1. A ZodError type definition to import into your GraphQL schema for use in other types;
-2. Custom GraphQL resolvers to make the ZodError type definition work
+2. Custom GraphQL resolvers to make the ZodError type definition work;
-3. A formatErrors
+3. A formatErrors `zodErrorsTozodIssues` function to transform ZodError (has `Error` objects in it so it doesn't work with GraphQL nicely) into ZodIssues (no `Error` object).

 ## Getting started